abuck2/land_cover_spatial_data/README.md

 in google_earth folder :
 Basic of gee :
- * hello_earth.py : hello world but for GEE : Land cover, elevation and temperature around brussels
+ * hello_earth.py : basics for GEE : Land cover, elevation and temperature around brussels
  * bruxelles_temp.ipynb : same but in notebook

 utils files :